WHAT IS INVOLVED IN THE RPAC DEVELOPMENT?

 Performing arts auditorium

-This development will start in late 2019 and is expected to be completed mid-2021.
+Construction of this development commenced in December 2019 and is expected to be completed mid-2021.

 ARE THERE OTHER STAGES PLANNED?